jaraco/skeleton/index.md

 - rely on default test discovery in the current directory
 - avoid recursing into common directories not containing tests
-- run doctests on modules and invoke Flake8 tests
+- run doctests on modules and invoke Ruff tests
 - filters out known warnings caused by libraries/functionality included by the skeleton

-Relies on a .flake8 file to correct some default behaviors:

-- support for Black format

 ## Continuous Integration